GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits

 \section{Introduction}

-A restless multi-armed bandit (RMAB) models a sequential decision-making problem, in which a set of resources must be allocated to $N$ out of $M$ ($1\le N<M$) arms at each discrete time step.
+\IEEEPARstart{A} restless multi-armed bandit (RMAB) models a sequential decision-making problem, in which a set of resources must be allocated to $N$ out of $M$ ($1\le N<M$) arms at each discrete time step.
 Here, each arm represents a dynamic process.
 Upon the resource allocation, each arm generates a reward and may transition to a new state.
 These arms evolve independently except for simultaneously being subject to the resource constraint.
 Hence, RMABs essentially constitute a special case of weakly coupled dynamic programs \cite{adelman2008WCDP}.
 The objective is to determine an optimal policy for selecting the arms at each time step in a way that maximizes the expected reward over the entire time horizon.
 RMABs find applications in diverse fields, including resource allocation \cite{wang2019whittle}, opportunistic scheduling \cite{wang2021restless}, public health interventions \cite{mate2022field}, and many more.

 This paper investigates the design of an efficient reinforcement learning (RL) algorithm for RMABs.
-The curse of dimensionality is a key challenge in solving dynamic programs.
+The curse of dimensionality is a central challenge in solving dynamic programs.
 Unfortunately, this problem is particularly severe in RMABs due to the exponential growth of RMAB’s dimension with the number of arms.
-In fact, \citet*{RMAB_PSPACEhard} proved that RMABs are P-SPACE hard.
-As a result, directly treating RMABs as Markov decision processes (MDPs) and applying RL algorithms is inefficient, and, in some cases, infeasible—particularly for large-scale RMABs.
+In fact, it is known that RMABs are P-SPACE hard even when full system knowledge is available \cite{RMAB_PSPACEhard}.
+As a result, directly treating RMABs as Markov decision processes (MDPs) and applying RL algorithms is inefficient, and, in many cases, computationally infeasible—particularly for large-scale RMABs.